Eximchain/vault-guardian-design/README.md

 3. Mount the Guardian plugin at `/guardian`
 4. Mount a secrets engine at `/keys`
 5. Register a trusted Okta username (Louis or Juan), give it the **Maintainer** policy.
+    - TODO: Actually, use an Okta group so the management is more straightforward.
+Create it or make sure it exists.
 6. Create an AppRole named `guardian`, give it the **Guardian** policy.
 7. Update `guardian`'s RoleId to `guardian-role-id` -- hardcoding that value means we don't need to query it.
 8. Get a SecretId for `guardian`, pipe it into the `/guardian/authorize` command.
 9. Verify the plugin is operational by calling `/guardian` with new Okta credentials.
 If the plugin is able to register the user and give you a `client_token`, its authorization is working.

+### Error Cases
+- `/guardian`
+    1. User fails to accept the push notification logging them in
+    2. User provides an email that isn't in the organization
+    3. Distinguish between account/key creation errors vs. login errors
+- `/guardian/sign`
+    1. Token has already been used
+    2. Missing sign data

 ## Regular Signing User Story